Cycling Accident Solicitors — Scotland

 • Medical and rehabilitation expenses: Medical costs can quickly accumulate after a cycling accident.
 Your bicycle injury claim can cover expenses for immediate treatment, ongoing rehabilitation, and any specialist equipment needed for recovery.

 • Loss of earnings: If your injuries affect your ability to work, you can seek compensation for lost wages and potential future earnings.
-This is especially important in cases where the accident impacts your long-term career prospects.

-• Future medical and care expenses: Depending on the severity of your injuries, you may face ongoing costs.
-Your claim can include future medical treatments and care needs.
+• Future medical and care expenses: Depending on the severity of your injuries, you may face ongoing costs, which can be included in your claim.

 • Home and vehicle modifications: If your injury requires adjustments to your living space or vehicle, these costs can be included in your cycle accident compensation.
-This ensures you have the necessary support to accommodate your needs following the accident.

 Why Watermans?